dongmingh/v1performance/README.md

 6. download all scripts (1 bash shell script and 3 js scripts) and all json files into directory fabric-sdk-node/test/unit
 7. create a sub directory, SCFiles, under fabric-sdk-node/test/unit
 8. add Service Credentials file for each fabric network to the SCFiles directory, see config-local.json in directory SCFiles as an example
-9. modify userInput-ccchecer.json according to the desired test and the Service Credentials files
+9. modify runCases.txt, userInput-ccchecer.json, and SCFile according to the desired test

-##Usage

-`./perf_driver.sh <user input json file> <nNetwork>`

-- user input json file: the json file contains all user specified parameters for the test, see below for description.
-- nNetwork: number of fabric network

-####Examples

-- ./perf_driver.sh userInput-ccchecker.json 1

-The above command will execute the performance test on one network with all parameters specified in userInput-ccchecker.json

 ##Scripts

 - perf_driver.sh: the performance driver
 - perf-main.js: the performance main js
 - perf-execRequest.js: A Node js executing transaction requests
+- perf-util.js: the PTE utility js

+##Usage

+`./perf_driver.sh <run cases file>`

+- run cases file: the file contains all user specified test cases

+####Examples

+- ./perf_driver.sh runCases.txt

+The above command will execute the transaction tests listed in the runCases.txt.

+##Run Cases File

+This file contains all test cases to be executed.
+Each line is a test case and includes two parameters: SDK type and user input file.
+Below is an example of the runCases.txt containing two test cases using Node SDK:

+    node userInput-samplecc-i.json
+    node userInput-samplecc-q.json

+Available SDK types are node, python and java.
+Only node SDK is supported currently.

 ##User Input File